 That means raising the retirement age from 66 to 70 where it belongs and means-testing recipients.
 Billionaires don’t need the maximum $45,480 Social Security benefit.
 Nor do I.

 The ending of our foreign wars and the elimination of extravagant unneeded weapons systems cut defense spending from $755 billion a year to $400 billion, or back to the 2000, pre-9/11 level.
 Guess what happens when we cut defense spending?
 So does everyone else.

 I can tell you from personal experience that staying friendly with someone is far cheaper than blowing them up.

 A Pax Americana would ensue.

 That means China will have to defend its own oil supply, instead of relying on us to do it for them for free.
 That’s why they have recently bought a second used aircraft carrier.
-The Middle East is now their headache.
+The Middle East is now their headache, not ours.

 The national debt then comes under control, and we don’t end up like Greece.

 The long-awaited Treasury bond (TLT) crash never happens.

 The reality is that the global economy will soon spin off profits faster than it can find places to invest them, so the money ends up in bonds instead.